Moby Doll: Feeding difficulty

 Moby Doll did not eat for nearly two months after being captured.
-Initially, aquarium staff believed the orca would eat salmon and herring, but he did not eat the salmon that was cautiously let down into the dock on a line, with the idea of keeping the staff distant and safe from attack.
+Initially, aquarium staff believed the orca would eat salmon and herring but this was not successful.
 The fish that were offered were much smaller than the southern resident orca's normal prey.
-When one-pound fish were lowered into the water, the juvenile orca ignored them and inadvertently knocked them off the lines with his tail as he continued swimming around the pen, oblivious to the fact that they were meant to be food for him.
+When one-pound fish were lowered into the water, the juvenile orca ignored them and inadvertently knocked them off the lines with his tail as he continued swimming around the pen, probably oblivious to the fact that they were intended as food.
 As the staff became increasingly concerned, other foods were sometimes tried in efforts to stimulate the orca's appetite.
-Some of those, for example, whale meat, could have been suitable if Moby Doll had been a different type of orca, such as a local Bigg's (transient) orca, but at the time there was no knowledge that there were different orca types that ate only specific prey.
-Aquarium staff thought that all orcas ate the whole range of the species' prey.
+Some of those, for example, whale meat, could have been suitable if Moby Doll had been a different type of orca, such as a local Bigg's (transient) orca, but at the time there was no knowledge that orca sub-types had specialized diets.
 President of the Aquarium Society Ald.
 Aeneas Bell-Irving called Moby Doll's pen a sick bay and speculated that it might take several months to have him "eating out of hand" and being friendly.
 At times staff supposed that Moby Doll had eaten a few small fish, but no one actually saw him eating.